Jacalz/hegelmote/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/Jacalz/hegelmote)](https://goreportcard.com/report/github.com/Jacalz/hegelmote)
 # Hegelmote

-This Go package allows remote IP control of Hegel amplifiers.
-It connects using tcp to the address and port of the amplifier and allows sending commands to control parameters like power, input and volume.
+This project allows remote IP control of Hegel amplifiers by providing a Go module API, a graphical application and a CLI.
+It connects using TCP to the amplifier and allows sending commands to control parameters like power, input and volume.

-The idea for this stems from wishing to create a free and open source alternative to [Hegel Remote](https://apps.apple.com/ca/app/hegel-remote/id1562489978).
-It also supports more devices than the official [Hegel Control app](https://support.hegel.com/product-articles/hegel-setup-app).

-While limited in functionality at the moment, the goal is to expand with better cli and gui offerings in the future.

-**NOTE**: We are not repsonsible for any damage to your equipment.
-This package is an unofficial app for controling the amplifiers and is in no way affiliated with the company [Hegel](https://www.hegel.com/en/).

-## Application

-There is currently a graphical interface in development as well.
-It is considered experimental for the moment.
-It is hardcoded to Hegel H95 at the default address and port.

 <p align="center">
   <img src="img/gui.png" />
 </p>

+The idea is to a free and open source alternative (without tracking) to [Hegel Remote](https://apps.apple.com/ca/app/hegel-remote/id1562489978).
+It also supports more devices than the official [Hegel Control app](https://support.hegel.com/product-articles/hegel-setup-app).

+**NOTE**: We are not responsible for any damage to your equipment.
+This package is an unofficial, and work i progress, project for controling the amplifiers and is in no way affiliated with the company [Hegel](https://www.hegel.com/en/).

 ## Supported Amplifiers